elixir-europe/BioHackathon/training/Assessing the FAIRness of Training Materials/README.md

 1. Brainstorming on what FAIR means for training materials
 2. Brainstorming on how to assess FAIRness for training materials
 3. Brainstorming on challenges and how to deal with them
-4. Brainstorming on metrics to assess FAIRness for training materials
+4. Brainstorming on metrics to assess FAIRness for training materials (based on the existing ones)
 5. Some agreements and plan on how to follow